fsbolero/fsbolero.github.io/docs/HTML.md

 ---
 title: Writing HTML
+subtitle: Create elements, attributes, event handlers and Blazor components in plain F#
 ---

-# Writing HTML

-Bolero provides F# functions to create HTML elements, attributes and event handlers, and also instantiate Blazor components.
-All of these are defined in the module `Bolero.Html`.
+All of the functions described here are defined in the module `Bolero.Html`.

 See also how to create HTML elements using [HTML templates](Templating).

-## Elements
+### Elements

 To create an HTML element, just call the function with its name.
 It takes two arguments: a list of attributes and a list of child elements, and returns a value of type `Node`.